Board Certified Podiatrists | Expert Foot & Ankle Care

 What should neuropathy patients look for in shoes?

-Extra-depth toe box to prevent ulceration, firm heel counter for stability, seamless interior to eliminate friction points, cushioned midsole for shock absorption, and wide width to accommodate swelling.
+Extra-depth toe box to prevent ulceration, firm heel counter for stability, smooth interior to eliminate friction points, cushioned midsole for shock absorption, and wide width to accommodate swelling.
 Avoid going barefoot entirely.
 Check shoes for foreign objects before wearing — reduced sensation means you won’t feel pebbles or seams causing damage.

 ⚠️ Still in pain after trying these products for 4–6 weeks?